Getting started

 Module guides

-Module guides can be accessed through Moodle, our online learning space.
+Module guides are available on Moodle, our online learning space (virtual learning environment).
 You can learn how to use Moodle in our IT Induction - see our Digital Skills section below.

 Funding your studies